Program Information and Applications

 Financial Support: The cost of all Educators of Excellence Institutes is reduced thanks to generous support from the Goodnight Educational Foundation through the Educators of Excellence Fund.
 Participant fees reflect about one third of the total cost of the Institute.

-We will confirm availability of the Simple Gifts Scholarship for Summer 2026 Institutes by July 2025.
-This scholarship is provided through the generous support of the Simple Gifts Fund and the Anonymous Trust, which strives to enrich and improve the lives of motivated, rural Eastern NC teachers and their students.
-The Simple Gifts Fund seeks to provide scholarships to teachers who recognize the value of inquiry, who understand the power of knowledge and who appreciate the importance of inspiring excellence in their students.
-If the scholarship is available, applicants who are chosen to participate in the one of the Educators of Excellence Institutes and meet the following criteria will be eligible for a full scholarship covering the cost of the experience.
+The Simple Gifts Scholarship is provided through the generous support of the Simple Gifts Fund and the Anonymous Trust, which strives to enrich and improve the lives of motivated, rural Eastern NC teachers and their students.
+The Simple Gifts Scholarship seeks to support teachers who recognize the value of inquiry, who understand the power of knowledge and who appreciate the importance of inspiring excellence in their students.
+Applicants who are chosen to participate in the one of the 2027 Educators of Excellence Institutes and meet the following criteria will be eligible for a full scholarship covering the cost of the experience.
 Once selected, applicants will be responsible for paying a $200 deposit that will be returned to them upon successful completion of the program.

 To be considered for the Simple Gifts Scholarship, applicants must:

-Applications and recommendations for the January 2026 Yellowstone in Winter Institute are due by the end of the day on Friday, October 24, 2025.
 All applications received by the deadline will be considered equally, so please do not rush your application!
 The selection process for this program is competitive, so please make sure you take your time and fully complete the application.
+All applicants must have a complete Educator Application and a Supervisor Application.